nasirkhan/laravel-starter/README.md

 ```
 git clone https://github.com/nasirkhan/laravel-starter.git
 ```
-2. Go to the project directory and run
+2. Go to the project directory and run `composer install` use this command in the terminal
 ```
-composer install
+cd laravel-starter && composer install
 ```
 3. Create `.env` file by copying the `.env.example`.
 You may use the command to do that
 ```